There are many routes to getting a finished first draft. What’s important to understand is that your first draft is almost never your final draft.

 But all of this is okay, because it’s only a first draft—the first time all your ideas are down in one whole document, of whatever form.
 It’s not designed to be a final draft or a perfect draft.
 This, after all, is a starting point.
 It’s not ready for an audience yet.

-It’s usually considered ineffective to edit during the writing phase, but not is the time to put on your editor hat.
+It’s usually considered ineffective to edit during the writing phase.
+This prevents interruption of the creative process.
+But at some point, it’s time to sit back and read what you’ve written, and like many writers, you find parts of your text that just ain’t right.
+What do you do?
+It’s time to put on your editor hat.
 Be merciless—get the words right, change the order of text, add missing material, and remove text that doesn’t enhance your message or move your plot along.

 Bottom line: It’s definitely okay if your first draft is messy.
 Just remember that your goal is to keep it from remaining that way.
 It’s now time to polish, polish, polish.